 #4: Vegetable Oil

 Vegetable oil is a good choice for those looking for a lighter and thinner oil for their chainsaw.
 However, for the engine, you should always use the oil recommended by the chainsaw manufacturer.
+This can also help prevent the saw from sticking while cutting.

 #5: 10W30 Oil